project37squared/-37squared_SCDFXIBM-./README.md

 (c)
 (d)https://docs.google.com/document/d/16M-2XudspKg7or-WfGNj5BcSUwfljVRpt4NpzPZY74E/edit?usp=sharing
 (f) 1.
 Upload the json file obtained from the repository into node-red to see the flow sequence proposed for the project
-    2. Download the object detection model from the repository.
+    2. Download the object detection model from the repository, named project37.
+    3. Using cacli.exe, run and train the object detection model.

 (i)# IBM Cloud Tools Used for Solution
 ..*Watson Speech to Text